shareworks/edpack-web/README.md

 This repository contains generic Vue components and JS code to reduce duplicate code in our frontend apps.

-## How to get submodules after cloning
+## How to activate submodules after cloning a repo with Edpack-web

 1. Write in your terminal : ```git submodule update --init``` and you will get the folder with files.